asprasad/treebeard/docs/GPU/GPUSupport.md

-# Treebeard Model Representations
+# Notes on Treebeard GPU Support

-This document gives an overview of Treebeard's GPU support.
+This document contains notes about Treebeard's GPU support.

 ## Implementation Options in Generated GPU Code